peteroupc/peteroupc.github.io/graphics.md

 In addition, video-game graphics for personal digital assistants, graphical calculators, and cellular phones (generally those released before 2007) are within the spirit of this specification, up to the performance of consumer PCs released before 2000.

-Some video game hardware from the late 1990s may have 3-D graphics capabilities beyond what is "classic" here, such as Sega Model 3 (1996), Sega NAOMI (1998), or NVIDIA GeForce 256 (late 1999).
+Some video game hardware from the late 1990s may have 3-D graphics capabilities beyond what is "classic" here, such as SEGA Model 3 (1996), SEGA NAOMI (1998), or NVIDIA GeForce 256 (late 1999).

 In general, PC applications that feature classic graphics include: